scramjetorg/platform-docs/README.md

 scramjet-transform-hub
 ```

+> :point_up: **HINT:** There is also an alias for running STH: `sth`

-> :bulb: **Note:** More detailed installation instructions can be found in our [STH GitHub repository](https://github.com/scramjetorg/transform-hub/tree/main#installation-clamp).
+More detailed installation instructions can be found in our [STH GitHub repository](https://github.com/scramjetorg/transform-hub/tree/main#installation-clamp).

 ## **3. Run your first sequence**

 ### **3.1 Review the package**

-> :bulb: **Note:** all commands here are executed from the root of this repository.
+Before running our first sequence let's have a quick look what's inside the sequence package.

-We have prepared for you a simple sample sequence "hello-snowman".
+We have prepared for you a simple JavaScript sample sequence "hello-snowman".
 This sequence is available in the directory `samples/hello-snowman` in this repository.
 In this directory you will find two files:

 * `package.json` - manifest file that describes this particular sequence
 * `index.js` - file containing main application logic.